Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR, restriction enzyme etc. Below is a description of a few ways you can control this module.

 There are two heating mechanisms in the Thermocycler module which the user has access to.

-One is the bottom plate in which samples are located, the other is the lid heating pad.
+One is the bottom plate (`block`) in which samples are located, the other is the lid heating pad.

 For the purposes of this section, assume we have the following already: